buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 | **Range**: | Touch |
 | **Duration**: | Instantaneous |

 Make a melee spell attack against a creature within reach.
-On a hit, the target takes 3d10 necrotic damage, Fortitude Saving Throw for half damage.
+On a hit, the target takes 3d10 necrotic damage, with a Fortitude Saving Throw for half damage.

 **For each Magic Critical Success** obtained in the Magic Check, the damage increases by 2d8.